 I like to call this the Superman position, with the front legs extended far out, it just looks like dogs are about to take flight and go up, up and away.
-This sleeping position is one that often grants many chuckles and you often see it featured in social media.
+Also known as "sploot," this position is one that often grants many chuckles and you often see it featured in social media.
 What does this sleeping position tell you about your dog?

 The superman position is not really a comfortable position for serious sleep, but it might work well for a short nap if your dog is really tired.
 A bit like the sphinx position, this position though also allows your dog to sprint into action as needed.
 He might not take flight, but he'll happily romp around ready for more action.

 That's all for dog sleeping positions!
 How does your dog like to sleep?
 Have you noticed anything interesting?
 Feel free to share your experiences in the comments section.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Question: Sometimes my dog sleeps on my pillow and curls around my head ?